tbooth/snakemake-publishing/episodes/05-adding-a-license.md

 * permits others to re-use, modify and share it
 * disclaims any liability for bugs or errors in the code

+The GitHub web interface has an option to add the license file, but we'll just do it manually.

 In your workflow source directory, download the MIT license text template and add your own name at the top, along with the date.